 Superannuation Death Benefit Nominations

-Did you know that on your death, your superannuation balance will not dealt with in accordance with your wishes unless you have a valid beneficiary death benefit nomination in place.
+Did you know that on your death, your superannuation balance will not necessarily be dealt with in accordance with your wishes unless you have a valid beneficiary death benefit nomination in place.
 That’s right, your Will probably doesn’t have any effect as regards your super.

 Imagine what happens if you are separated (but not divorced) and you are living with another person (as a de facto) – a dispute could easily arise.
 What if you have children?
 What would/should the split be?

 If you have no dependants, the trustee will likely pay it to your estate, but why take the risk? and does your Will adequately deal with that asset?

 To minimise disputes and avoid applications to the Superannuation Complaints Tribunal or the Supreme Court of NSW, make a nomination.
 There are generally 2 types: Non-binding and Binding